1,000+ Opportunities

 Walker grant is designed to raise public awareness about the humane treatment of animals.
 This grant will be awarded to individuals and organizations 1) providing educational programming on the humane treatment of animals and 2) taking action to end inhumane treatment of animals, particularly the abuse and suffering of companion animals bred under inhumane conditions.

-Based on current listing details, eligibility includes: Standard grants: Organizations licensed by the State of Iowa Department of Agriculture and Land Stewardship (IDALS) as pounds or shelters.
+According to the current listing, eligibility includes: Standard grants: Organizations licensed by the State of Iowa Department of Agriculture and Land Stewardship (IDALS) as pounds or shelters.
 Mini grants: Organizations with 501(c)(3) status.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.